mmistakes/minimal-mistakes/_pages/about.md

 It is from this perspective then that I want to share my discorveries and tribulations as I carry on with this journey through the incredible universe of coding, FOSS and beyond, and let it be known and forever recorded for all travellers to see.

-### Who I am, in a nutshell:

-- 3D Character Designer and Animator.
-- Web Developer.
-- FOSS advocate.
-- Someone passionate about Japanese language and culture.
-- An alchemist, of course. ;)

 ### Contact me

 [email@domain.com](mailto:email@domain.com)